 GO-Science will be fielding applications and hosting interviews via Microsoft Teams.

-We strongly believe diversity of experience, thought, perspectives, skills, and background makes us a more innovative, welcoming Department, thus making better decisions and better delivering our objectives.
+We strongly believe diversity of experience, thought, perspectives, skills, and background makes us a more innovative and welcoming Department, enabling us to make better decisions and deliver our objectives.

 We are actively seeking applications from every part of the community and particularly welcome applications from candidates of any age, background, disability, or from an ethnic minority background and any other protected characteristic.
 This will help us move to a workforce that reflects the people we serve to deliver better policies.

 Applications from part-time registered students are welcomed.
 If successful, part-time students who are eligible for studentship extensions will have these applied on a part-time basis.
-Working Arrangements and Location You will be based in our Head Office in London or at our Salford Hub.

-We currently work on a hybrid model: 40% office, 60% home, although this is subject to change.
-Security Restrictions You will be expected to meet HMG Baseline Personnel Security Standard (BPSS), details can be found here, prior to taking up post.
+You will be expected to meet the HMG Baseline Personnel Security Standard (BPSS), details can be found here, prior to taking up post.